patrickfav/website-favre/content/opensource/2023-02-25-a-hugo-shortcode-that-obfuscates-email-addresses/index.md

 gistCommentsUrl: https://api.github.com/gists/649dcd1283c25f16b8b3aa6f3a05bd96/comments
 ---

-{{< info >}} A hugo shortcode that obfuscates email addresses to make it more difficult for bots to crawl it from your website.
+{{< info >}} A hugo shortcode that obfuscates email addresses; makes it more difficult for bots to crawl it from your website.
 Add the html file to your "layouts/shortcodes/" folder then you can use it in your content.
 The [original Gist](https://gist.github.com/649dcd1283c25f16b8b3aa6f3a05bd96) can be found on Github.{{< /info >}}

 ### index.md.txt